Prequel to Independence: Who Fired the Shot Heard 'Round the World?

 - Visit the National Parks and their web resources: Minuteman National Historical Park, Boston National Historical Park, and Adams National Historical Park.

-- For historical background, see Massachusetts Archives
+- For historical background, see the Massachusetts Archives.

 - K-4 Historical Thinking: Historical Comprehension